Unpublished Research Paper

 In addition to the names given to the different mystery and suspense fiction subgenres, there are many other terms related to this genre that pose a challenge to translate, but discussing them as well and still keeping this essay under 2000 words was too daunting a task for me to try.
 Therefore, this article will be mostly devoted to the translation of the main terms given to the main mystery and suspense subgenres from English into Spanish and vice versa.
 However, the lessons we will learn from this task will be profitable and entertaining (I hope!) for translators working in other languages as well.

 Torner, Enrique, "The Mysterious Task of Translating the Names of Mystery Subgenres: A Private Eye Investigation" (2019).
-World Languages & Cultures Faculty Publications.
+World Languages & Cultures Department Publications.
 16.

 Creative Commons License